cheekushivam/SlumDunk-Hackathon-TCS/README.md

 # SlumDunk-Hackathon-TCS
 Hackathon Question Came In TCS Slum Dunk Hackathon (AI)

-# Binder link to open notebook in cloud with all requirements/packages defined in requirements.txt file
+# Binder link to open notebook in cloud
  * <a href="https://mybinder.org/v2/gh/cheekushivam/SlumDunk-Hackathon-TCS.git/master">Click Here To Open Notebook In Server</a>

 # Changes need to be done in some cells